 The polyurethane (available in a variety of sheen levels) that we apply to our solid timber floors is clear.
 Prefinished flooring will closely match the sample at the time of laying.
 However, as wood is a natural and sensitive material its colour will change over the course of time due to exposure to light sources, whether natural or artificial.
 The speed and degree at which this photo-chemical reaction occurs depends on the type of wood chosen and the coating applied.
 A slight colour change shortly after installation is usual.

-It is worth noting that board size can influence floor stability and movement.
+Furthermore, board size can influence floor stability and movement.
 The squarer the profile of the board, when viewed from end on, the more stable the floor will be.
 For example, a floor made from 85mm x 19mm T & G boards will better withstand movement and shrinkage, than one made from 200mm x 12mm boards.
 We recommend Unfinished European Oak for greater stability in a wider board.

 Narrow width boards